nebfield/snpQT/docs/user-guide/results.md

 One reason that this workflow can be helpful for users, is when you have completed the `snpQT` QC and population stratification, and you wish to upload your data to an external imputation server that uses a reference panel that is aligned in b38.
 Or you wish to convert your data to b38 for any other reason, in general.
 You can convert the genomic build of the available toy dataset aligned in b37 to b38, running the following line of code:

-`nextflow run nebfield/snpqt -profile standard,conda --vcf data/toy.vcf --fam data/toy.fam --convert_build --input_build 37 --output_build 38 -resume --results convert_build_toy/`
+`nextflow run main.nf -profile standard,conda --vcf data/toy.vcf --fam data/toy.fam --convert_build --input_build 37 --output_build 38 -resume --results convert_build_toy/`

 When this job is run successfully, you will see a new folder named `convert_build_toy/` which contains a `files/` subfolder where there are three binary filtered plink files (the .fam file contains updated phenotype information) compatible with the other `snpQT` workflows and a "unfiltered" .vcf.gz file for the users who prefer this format for other purposes.
 The filters include removing multi-allelic variants and keeping only autosomal and sex chromosomes.

 If your initial data are built on b38, you can also use this workflow to convert this genomic build to b37, which is the current supporting build for `snpQT`.
 You can achieve that by running the following line of code:

-`nextflow run nebfield/snpqt -profile standard,conda --vcf covertBuild_toy/files/out.vcf --fam covertBuild_toy/converted.fam --convert_build --input_build 38 --output_build 37 -resume --results covertBuild2_toy/`
+`nextflow run main.nf -profile standard,conda --vcf covertBuild_toy/files/out.vcf --fam covertBuild_toy/converted.fam --convert_build --input_build 38 --output_build 37 -resume --results covertBuild2_toy/`

 !!!Tip
 	If you run two or more jobs using the same `-results results/` folder, then your previous results will be overwritten.
 So, if you want to keep your results, make sure you change the name of the results folder each time you run `snpQT`.